Shah Rukh: Forensic reconstruction by Gerasimov

-Shah Rukh, forensic reconstruction by Gerasimov (1941).

 The corpse of Shah Rukh followed a complicated journey.
-Shah Rukh died in Western Iran on 12 March 1447.
 His body was then transferred to Herat and buried in the Gawhar Shad Mausoleum built by his wife Gawhar Shad.
 In 1448, his son Ulugh Beg occupied Herat briefly, and arranged for his remains to be transferred to Samarkand.
 The inscription on his tombstone indicates his daughter Payanda Sultan Bika handled the transfer, and that she also who erected the gravestone in Samarkand.
-Despite the long and strenuous transfer to Samarkand, "in the difficult circumstances of a retreat after a lost battle", the anatomical arrangement of the remains seemed undisturbed, which could have raised some doubts about their authenticity.
+Despite the long and strenuous transfer to Samarkand, "in the difficult circumstances of a retreat after a lost battle", the anatomical arrangement of the remains surprisingly seemed undisturbed, which could have justified doubts about their authenticity.

 Gerasimov excavated the remains and analysed the features of the skeleton and the skull.
 He determined that the main features of the skull were non-Mongoloid, and that the skull "was a typical representative of the brachycephalic Europoid" or the Ferghana-Pamir type characteristic of central Asia.
 This led Gerasimov to doubt that the remains were related to Timur and one of his wives.
 During the forensic reconstruction, based on the large difference in racial types, suggestions were made that Shah-Rukh may not have been an actual son of Timur.
-Still, Gerasimov considered that similarities in skull asymetries suggested a blood relationship with the remains of Timur.
+Still, Gerasimov considered that similarities in skull asymmetries suggested a blood relationship with the remains of Timur.

+Controversies

 The discrepancy between the racial types of the excavated skeletons remained a subject of interest for historians.
 Others have pointed out that the science of forensic reconstructions is today considered as quite inexact, and that the work of Gerasimov may have followed the promotion of the theory of "ethnogenesis" by the Soviets, which attempted to define a typical "Uzbek" type attached to the land from ancestral times.
 The reconstructed busts were considered "as physical proofs confirming the local Uzbek identity of the Timurid rulers".

 Gerasimov is also thought to have followed the Soviet narrative, by portraying Shah Rukh as "covetous, cruel and fanatic, in an elaborate silk turban adorned with a plume".